nugowe/Magic8BallApp_Zibasec/README.md

 #### Future Site Reliability Initiatives (Productionizing the Application)

-- Deploy this Application as an Infrastructure as Code.
+- Deploying this Application as an **Infrastructure as Code**.
 This would ensure not only the uniformity and intergrity of the Infrastructure in line with best practice.

-- Deploy a CI/CD Pipeline.
+- Deploy a **CI/CD Pipeline**.
 In line with best practice, A pipeline would be ideal to ensure version control and instanteous delivery of value to customers.

-- Monitoring - ELK Stack for log, file & metric monitoring.
+- **Monitoring** - ELK Stack for log, file & metric monitoring.
 Prometheus and Grafana for uptime and Application specific metric monitoring.

-- High Availability & Resilency
+- **High Availability & Resiliency** - Kubernetes would be a good candidate, due to its Cloud agnostic posture and its ability to be deployed on bare metal!
+It provides an endless stream of possibilities with regards Site Reliability.
+It is also active in the Open Source Communities with regular updated features and improvements within its ecosystem.
+Its opinionated approach alongside its Helm Charts ensure ease of installation and deployment of Applications.

+- **Continuous Compliance** - Puppet appears to a good choice here, as it ensures that Infrastructure always reverts to the manifest state come deployment time.
+Puppet ensures and maintains the Integrity of the Infrastructure, keeping the config safe from nefarious activity.